facebookexperimental/libunifex/doc/concepts.md

 A `Sender` is a reification of an asynchronous operation, much like a function-object or lambda is a reification of a synchronous operation.

-By reifying an asynchronous operation in with a standard interface for launching them and providing a continuation we allow them to be lazily started and composed using generic algorithms.
+By reifying an asynchronous operation with a standard interface for launching them and providing a continuation we allow them to be lazily started and composed using generic algorithms.